 - Migrating Pega Robot Manager applications by using DevOps

-Simplify migrating Pega Robot Manager applications with the associated automation package files and metadata between environments by using Deployment Manager.
-In this way, you avoid manual downloading and uploading of package components and generating multiple copies of the same package.
+Simplify the process of migrating Pega Robot Manager applications (including their associated automation package files and metadata) between environments by using Deployment Manager.
+In this way, you avoid manually downloading and uploading package components, and avoid generating multiple copies of the same package.

 - Robot registration and work group assignment for RPA (unattended) robots

-Every unattended robot must successfully register with Pega Robot Manager before it can run automations.
+Before an unattended robot can run any automations, that robot must successfully register with Pega Robot Manager.

 - RPA Service-assisted robots and stand-alone robots